bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 less -S pairedVariants_mutect2_filtered.vcf
 ```

-Although we have all of the information to proceed forward we still have multiple variants at a single loci.
+Although we have all of the information to proceed forward we have multiple variants at a single loci.
 And since we will be comparing to another tool it is best to consider these multiallelic variants which can be accomplished by using bcftools norm functionality.
-Next I want to split multiallelic (example Ref == A & Alt == AT,ATT)
+This is to say: I want to split multiallelic (Ref == A & Alt == AT,ATT) into two seperate variants A --> AT and A --> ATT.
+This is because some variants callers (there are many) will report the multiallelic (mutect2) and some will report the singleallele variant (varscan2).

 ```
 bcftools norm -m-both -f /home/ubuntu/CourseData/CAN_data/Module4/references/human_g1k_v37.fasta -Oz -o pairedVariants_mutect2_filtered_normalized.vcf pairedVariants_mutect2_filtered.vcf